 Let’s break it down.

-The first $50,000 of coverage for any life insurance plan is classed as a tax-free employee benefit.
-However, if you offer employees a Basic Life Plan as part of a group term policy and coverage exceeds this $50,000, then the excess coverage amount is classed as gross GTL imputed income
+The first $50,000 of coverage for any life insurance plan is classed as a tax-free employee benefit according to the Internal Revenue Service.
+However, if you offer employees a Basic Life Plan as part of a group term policy and coverage exceeds this $50,000, then the excess coverage amount is classed as gross GTL imputed income.

 If you offer employees a Voluntary Life Plan with over $50,000 of coverage, assuming the employee’s rate falls below the IRS rates stated in Publication 15-B, the IRS could also classify this excess as GTL imputed income.
-However, it’s always best to review the terms of each plan type to determine how taxes are calculated as it can vary.
+It is always best to review the terms of each plan type to determine how taxes are calculated, as they can vary.

 Examples of imputed income include:

-• Meals and lodgings, unless they correspond to tax-deductible business travel
+- Meals and lodging, unless they correspond to tax-deductible business travel

 You might also offer employees certain fringe benefits that are tax-exempt and not classed as imputed income.
-The most common of these, as we saw above, is Group Term life insurance that falls within the tax-free allowance ($50,000).
-If coverage exceeds this tax-free allowance then this excess is classed as GLT imputed income.
+The most common of these, as we saw above, is Group-Term life insurance that falls within the tax-free allowance ($50,000).
+If coverage exceeds this tax-free allowance, then this excess is classed as GTL imputed income.

 Here are a few more examples of imputed income exemptions: